robmoore-i/qtest/README.md

 ## Usage

-The examples here can all be found in `examples/MarsRover/RoverTest.q`.
-This is a variation on the Mars Rover kata (https://github.com/priyaaank/MarsRover).
+The examples below can all be found in `development-examples/MarsRover/RoverTest.q`.
+This is a variation on the Mars Rover kata (https://github.com/priyaaank/MarsRover), I was just playing about to explore how I wanted to write my unit tests in Q. The meatier examples are in `kata-examples/data-munging`.

 ### What to import